Austin Robertson Sr.: Athletics career

+Cricket career

+Robertson played 23 first eleven matches with South Melbourne Cricket Club in Melbourne District Cricket Association between 1924/25 and 1933/34.

+Personal life

 He was the youngest son of Mr and Mrs John Robertson, was educated at Xavier College Kew and married Dorothy McDonald in Elwood on 22 June 1940.
 His brother, Harold Robertson, and son, Austin Robertson Jr. were also champion footballers.

+After Robertson left school, he studied Pharmacy at the Victorian School of Pharmacy and was articled to a chemist in Brunswick.

-Robertson served in the Australian Army with the rank of Corporal during World War II.
+Robertson served in the Australian Army with the rank of Corporal during World War II, despite suffering acute blindness in one eye which should have medically disqualified him from service, and which did result in at least one failed attempt to enlist.